 Alberta’s school system

 Public education for children aged five to 19 years old is free.
 In Alberta children between the ages of six and 16 must attend school.
+Parents can choose to send their child to kindergarten.
 The school system is divided into 12 grade levels and three school categories (elementary, junior high and high school).
 As children get older, they progress through the grade levels and school categories until graduation.

 High school diplomas